-Programs may plan to take local field trips to settings where youth would not be likely to come into contact with people outside of the school's student and staff population.
+Programs may plan to take local field trips to settings where youth would not be likely to encounter people outside of the school's student and staff population.

 Permitted trips include walks around the neighborhood, visits to local parks, and visits to local cultural institutions under the condition that youth and staff remain in stable groups and every effort is made to keep youth from interacting with the general public at trip sites.